Battle of Marj al-Saffar (1303): Events just before the battle

-The battle
+Battle

 The battle commenced on 2 Ramadhan 702 in the Hijri calendar, or April 20, 1303.
 Qutlugh-Shah's army was positioned near a river.
 Hostilities began when Qutlugh-Shah's left wing attacked the Mamluk's right wing with his brigade of 10,000 soldiers.
 The Egyptians reportedly suffered heavy casualties.
 The Mamluk center and left wings under the command of the emirs Salar and Baibars al-Jashnakir, together with their Bedouin irregulars, then engaged the Mongols.
 The Mongols continued their pressure on the right flank of the Egyptian army.
 Many of the Mamluks believed that the battle would soon be lost.
 The Mamluk left flank, however, had remained steady.

 Qutlugh-Shah then went to the top of a nearby hill, hoping to watch the victory of his forces.
 While he was issuing orders to his army, the Egyptians surrounded the hill.
 This led to heavy, bitter fighting, and the Mongols suffered many casualties on the hill.
 The next morning, the Mamluks deliberately opened their ranks to allow the Mongols to flee to the river Wadi Arram.
 When the Mongols arrived at the river, they were able to receive reinforcements.
 However, while the Mongols were taking on badly needed supplies of water for themselves and their horses, the Sultan was able to attack them from the rear.
 The subsequent fighting, which lasted until noon, was vicious.
 By the next day, the battle was over.

+Role of Asandamur Kurji

+The battle is remembered in particular for the decisive role played by the Mamluk commander Asandamur Kurji.
+Modern scholarship highlights that the outcome of the battle was largely determined by his leadership and strategic skills.
+According to Amir Mazor, Asandamur quickly understood the Mongols’ intention when they tried to distract the Mamluk army with a large amount of booty.
+He prevented his soldiers from being diverted into looting and reorganized the troops effectively.

+Asandamur divided the army into four groups and personally led the first contingent in the thick of battle.
+While one group engaged the Mongols frontally, the remaining divisions were ordered to surround the enemy, which inflicted heavy losses on the Mongol side.
+Around 180 Mongols were captured, while Mamluk losses were comparatively smaller.

+Asandamur’s tactical foresight and personal courage broke the Mongol resistance and secured a decisive Mamluk victory at Marj al-Saffar.
+Contemporary and modern accounts both emphasize him as one of the leading figures of the campaign, whose skills and strategy were central to the success of the Mamluk Sultanate.